ninip/sensor_node_api/README.md

 ** note: Given the scope of this take-home assessment, I focused on delivering a solid foundation that meets the requirements.
 If this were a production setting, I would further enhance it by adding better error handling and exception management, more thorough documentation, additional unit tests, and database versioning to ensure maintainability and scalability.

+### Future Improvements (if this were production)
+- setting up postgres database with indexing
+- database versioning (using alembic)
+- CI/CD with github actions to allow multiple environments hosted
+- end-to-end testing (using postman)

 ## API Documentation v1.0
 ## Quick Links
 - [Deployment](#deployment)